 It wasn't the best of years, it wasn't the worst of years.
 But it was the definitely a shorter year.
 Okay, fine.
 It was only 24 hours shorter than the previous one, but it sure felt like it went by in the blink of an eye.
 I think it's age related.

 Two years ago tomorrow, on January 1, 2015, I posted the first chapter of CJ's story.
 Two years, 119 chapters, and over half-a-million words later, the damn kid's wormed his way into my heart.
-And apparently, he's had a similar effect on some of you.
+And apparently, he's had a similar effect on s

 First Amendement to the U. S. Constitution: